SpursLipu/YOLOv3v4-ModelCompression-MultidatasetTraining-Multibackbone/README.md

 `--KDstr` KD strategy

-    `--KDstr 1` KLloss can be obtained directly from the output of Tencher network and the output of Student network and added to the overall loss.
+    `--KDstr 1` KLloss can be obtained directly from the output of teacher network and the output of student network and added to the overall loss.
-    `--KDstr 2` To distinguish between Boxloss and ClassLoss, the student does not learn directly from the teacher.
-L2 distance is calculated respectively for Student, teacher and GT.
-When Student is greater than teacher, an additional loss is added for Student and GT.
+    `--KDstr 2` To distinguish between box loss and class loss, the student does not learn directly from the teacher.
+L2 distance is calculated respectively for student, teacher and GT.
+When student is greater than teacher, an additional loss is added for student and GT.
     `--KDstr 3` To distinguish between Boxloss and ClassLoss, the student learns directly from the teacher.
-    `--KDstr 4` KDloss is divided into three categories, boxLoss, ClassLoss and FeatureLoss.
+    `--KDstr 4` KDloss is divided into three categories, box loss, class loss and feature loss.
     `--KDstr 5` On the basis of KDstr 4, the fine-grain-mask is added into the feature

 example: